 work in progress

 This page describes the software configuration options for using WiFi to connect your Command Station wirelessly to JMRI or a WiFi throttle like Engine Driver.
-For information on how to connect your hardware, click WiFi Setup
+For information on how to connect your hardware, go to WiFi Setup

-As mentioned in WiFi Setup, there are two main reasons for wanting to use WiFi; to connect to JMRI without having to use a USB cable or to connect to a WiThrottle compatible Controller like the Engine Driver moble app.
+As mentioned in WiFi Setup, there are two main reasons for wanting to use WiFi; to connect to JMRI without a USB cable, or to connect to a WiThrottle controller like the Engine Driver mobile app.
 In addition, you have two options for connecting your WiThrottle Controller to your Command Station.
 If you are using JMRI, you can leave your CS connected to the JMRI computer via the USB cable and connect your Controller via WiFi to the WiThrottle server running on the JMRI computer.
-If you don't need JMRI or just want to connect your WiFi Controller directly to the CS, then you connect to the WiThrottle Server running on your CS.
+If you don’t need JMRI or just want to connect your WiFi Controller directly to the CS, then you connect to the WiThrottle Server running on your CS.